1992 Summer Olympics opening ceremony: Officials and guests

 Presiding the Royal Box were King Juan Carlos I and Queen Sofía, accompanied by the President of the International Olympic Committee Juan Antonio Samaranch and his wife María Teresa Salisachs; the Prime Minister of Spain Felipe González and his wife Carmen Romero; the President of the Government of Catalonia Jordi Pujol and his wife Marta Ferrusola; and the Mayor of Barcelona Pasqual Maragall and his wife Diana Garrigosa.

 The ceremony was the largest gathering of international dignitaries for an Olympic and sporting event until then, with many heads of state or government and representatives of foreign governments seated at the presidential box, and with almost all of the Ibero-American leaders present, due to the celebration of the 2nd Ibero-American Summit in Madrid the previous days.
-Foreign dignitaries present included French president François Mitterrand, German chancellor Helmut Kohl, South African anti-apartheid activist Nelson Mandela, Cuban president Fidel Castro, Argentinian president Carlos Menem, American first lady Barbara Bush, South Korean first daughter Roh Soh-yeong and Thai crown prince Vajiralongkorn.
+Foreign dignitaries present included British princess Anne, French president François Mitterrand, German chancellor Helmut Kohl, South African anti-apartheid activist Nelson Mandela, Cuban president Fidel Castro, Argentinian president Carlos Menem, American first lady Barbara Bush, South Korean first daughter Roh Soh-yeong and Thai crown prince Vajiralongkorn.